medunigraz/pyCEPS/README.md

 ## How To Cite

 If you use this software, please consider citing:
+> @article{Arnold_pyCEPS_A_cross-platform_2024,
+  author = {Arnold, Robert and Prassl, Anton J. and Neic, Aurel and Thaler, Franz and Augustin, Christoph M. and Gsell, Matthias A.F. and Gillette, Karli and Manninger, Martin and Scherr, Daniel and Plank, Gernot}, doi = {10.1016/j.cmpb.2024.108299}, journal = {Computer Methods and Programs in Biomedicine}, title = {{pyCEPS: A cross-platform electroanatomic mapping data to computational model conversion platform for the calibration of digital twin models of cardiac electrophysiology}}, volume = {254}, year = {2024}
+}

 > @software{arnold_2024_10606341,
   author       = {Arnold, Robert and
                   Prassl, Anton J and